Our Stock-Selection Methodology, the Valuentum Buying Index

 Stocks that meet our demanding criteria fall in the center of the Venn diagram below, displaying attractive characteristics from a discounted cash-flow basis, a relative value basis, and with respect to a technical and momentum assessment.
 The size of the circles reveals the relative emphasis we place on each investment consideration, while the arrows display the order of our process -- value first then technicals and momentum last.
 We may like firms that are undervalued both on a DCF basis and relative value basis, but we won't like firms just because they're currently exhibiting attractive technical or momentum indicators.
 We're not traders or speculators.
 We're long-term investors and want to have complete confirmation and conviction in the best ideas we deliver to our subscribers.

 The center of the Venn diagram above, the Valuentum Buying Index (VBI) combines rigorous financial and valuation analysis with an evaluation of a firm's technicals and momentum indicators to derive a score between 1 and 10 for each company (10=best).
-Because our process factors in a technical and momentum assessment after we evaluate a firm's investment merits via our rigorous DCF and relative-value process, we’re better able to pinpoint the best entry and exit points on the most undervalued stocks.
+Because our process factors in a technical and momentum assessment after we evaluate a firm's investment merits via our rigorous DCF and relative-value process, we think we’re better able to pinpoint the best entry and exit points on the most undervalued stocks.

 Research firms that just focus on valuation may encourage investors to buy a stock all the way down (a falling knife), while those that just use technical and momentum indicators may expose portfolios to significantly overpriced stocks at their peaks.
 Only when both sides of the investment spectrum are combined can investors get the best stocks on the market today at the best prices, in our view.